Cole-Monnahan-NOAA/adnuts/README.md

 [![](https://www.r-pkg.org/badges/version/adnuts)](https://www.r-pkg.org/pkg/adnuts)
 [![CRAN RStudio mirror downloads](https://cranlogs.r-pkg.org/badges/adnuts)](https://www.r-pkg.org/pkg/adnuts)

+The aim of 'adnuts' (pronounced A-D nuts) is to provide advanced MCMC sampling for 'TMB' and 'ADMB' models.
+For TMB models it uses the sparse NUTS (SNUTS; Monnahan et al. (in prep)) algorithm to decorrelate the posterior using the joint precision matrix.
+The R package 'tmbstan' (available on CRAN) provides an alternative for TMB which more closely links to Stan.
+Until the development of SNUTS adnuts was primarily used for ADMB models.
+For the foreseeable future SNUTS via 'adnuts' is likely to be the best general option for TMB users.

-The aim of 'adnuts' (pronounced A-D NUTS like A-D MB) is to provide advanced MCMC sampling for 'ADMB' and 'TMB' models.
-It mimics 'Stan' in functionality and feel, specifically providing no-U-turn (NUTS) sampling with adaptive mass matrix and parallel execution.
+For ADMB it mimics 'Stan' in functionality and feel, specifically providing no-U-turn (NUTS) sampling with adaptive mass matrix and parallel execution.
+Development of ADMB features is winding down, but functionality expected to be maintained in the coming years.

-The R package 'tmbstan' (available on CRAN) has largely replaced the TMB capabilities since original development.
-As such, adnuts is primarily used for ADMB models.
 See the following paper for an introduction to the package capabilities, and contrast with tmbstan:

 Monnahan CC, Kristensen K (2018) No-U-turn sampling for fast Bayesian